1: How may a district “bank” existing MWELO compliant irrigated landscape areas not previously submitted to DSA?

 10: Can both new and rehabilitated landscape occur on an existing site?

-A: Yes, “new landscape” is an area that never has had landscape irrigation installed (like parking lots or dirt), whereas “rehabilitated landscape” is an area that previously had landscape irrigation installed.
+A: Yes, “new landscape” is an area that never has had landscape irrigation installed, whereas “rehabilitated landscape” is an area that previously had landscape irrigation installed.

 11: What Outdoor water use codes apply to charter schools on district leased property?